 Extra soft and comfortable with no hard edges, bumps, or lumps.
-Below the belly design is less noticeable under clothing.
+Below-the-belly design is less noticeable under clothing.
 Stretches and conforms to your shape for customized support.
 Provides back, hip, and abdominal support.
-Many owners notice immediate relief from aches and pains.
-Built-in pouch with hot/cold gel pack is a nice touch that can offer relief both during and after pregnancy.
+Built-in pouch with hot/cold gel pack is a nice touch.

 For the best fit and most effective support, opt for a sized belt versus a one-size-fits-all model.
 Maternity belts that come in small, medium, and large will provide a better fit and will likely see you through to the end of your pregnancy.
 Most one-size-fits-all maternity belts have a 46-inch maximum hip width while some sized options have models that reach over 50 inches.